afra-alishahi/afra-alishahi.github.io/index.md

 ## Publications

+- Hosein Mohebbi, Grzegorz Chrupała, Willem Zuidema and Afra Alishahi (2023).
+Analyzing context mixing in speech Transformers.
+In <i>Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP).</i>
 - Raquel Alhama, Ruthe Foushee, Dan Byrne, Allyson Ettinger, Susan Goldin-Meadow and Afra Alishahi (2023).
 Linguistic productivity: the case of determiners in English.
-In <i>Proceedings of the 13th International Joint Conference on Natural Language Processing and the 3rd Conference of the Asia-Pacific Chapter of the Association for ComputationalvLinguistics(IJCNLP-AACL).</i>
+In <i>Proceedings of the 13th International Joint Conference on Natural Language Processing and the 3rd Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics (IJCNLP-AACL).</i>
 - Hosein Mohebbi, Willem Zuidema, Grzegorz Chrupała and Afra Alishahi (2023).
-Quantifying context mixing in transformers.
+Quantifying context mixing in Transformers.
 In <i>Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics (EACL).</i>
 - Gaofei Shen, Afra Alishahi, Arianna Bisazza and Grzegorz Chrupała (2023).
 Wave to syntax: probing spoken language models for syntax.
 In <i>Proceedings of the 24th INTERSPEECH Conference.</i>
 - Mitja Nikolaus, Afra Alishahi and Grzegorz Chrupała (2022).
 Learning English with Peppa Pig. <i>Transactions of the Association for Computational Linguistics</i>, 10, 922–936.
 - Bertrand Higy, Lieke Gelderloos, Afra Alishahi and Grzegorz Chrupała (2021).
 Discrete representations in neural models of spoken language.
 In <i>Proceedings of the Fourth BlackboxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP</i> at EMNLP 2021.